DB4SCW/mememonth_website/README.md

 ## URLs
 There is a urls.example.json file in the database directory.
 This contains urls to your hamawardz instance, as well as links to impressum and data protection declaration, if you need those.

+Copy this file as urls.json and edit the urls to your liking.

 While hamawardz url is absolutely necessary (unless you have no awards), impressum and data protection urls can be removed.
 They will not show up on the site then.